 To give you a more clear visual — here is a graphic that shows the process in action:

-In your reading on email marketing, you might have also come across the term SMTP relay — a more technical term that refers to the act of transferring an email to the proper destination server.
+In your reading on email marketing, you might have also come across the term SMTP relay.
+This is a more technical term that refers to the act of routing an email to the proper destination SMTP server on behalf of a sender.
+It usually relates specifically to the use of a special server set up by a bulk email service (ahem… like SendinBlue 😉 ) to ensure proper delivery of transactional emails sent from a website or web application to recipients with enhanced deliverability.

 SMTP Servers and Deliverability